thekaushal01/MIRA-Interview_Feedback_Assistant/README.md

 - Very noisy audio may reduce transcription quality
 - First run can be slower while model/runtime assets initialize
 - Current model is optimized for lightweight local usage, not maximum transcription accuracy
+- UI is optimized for a compact single-screen workflow with upload, preview, and feedback side-by-side

 ## Limitations